georgebyte/georgebyte.com/_drafts/angular-state-management-with-observable-store-services.md

 TODO
 </p>

 State management is one of the things that make front-end development a challenge, especially in larger and more complex single page applications.

-Probably the most popular way of managing state is using Redux (or a Redux-like method of state management).
-The main idea is simple:
+Many solutions were developed which try to solve this challenge.
+Probably the most popular way of managing state is using Redux (or a Redux-like method).
+The main ideas of Redux are not too hard to understand:
 - one source of truth (app state),
-- actions modifying this state in a "pure" way (reducers),
+- actions modifying the state in a "pure" way (reducers),
-- a way of executing these actions (invoking the reducers by emitting events to them),
+- reducers are invoked by emitting events to them,
-- a way of subscribing to state updates or pushing the updates to entities interested in them.
+- interested entities are notified about state updates.

-At my day job we have a client facing dashboard application build as a hybrid Angular app (running AngularJS and Angular simultaneously).
-AngularJS part of the app uses private component state in components' controllers and global services (implementing pup-sub pattern) to handle app's state.
+At my day job we have a client facing dashboard application build as a hybrid Angular app (running AngularJS and Angular side by side).
+AngularJS part of the app stores some state in components' controllers and other in global services (implementing a pup-sub pattern).
 This solution is far from ideal - the more features we add, the harder it becomes to ensure the state is consistent across all components and services.

-The process of upgrading to Angular gave us the opportunity to rethink how we tackle state management in our app.
-Introducing new libraries into an app would bring additional complexity to the mix.
-And since our build system, new Angular framework, TypeScript and hybrid app bootstrap brought a lot of additional complexity already, we didn't want to further complicate things by introducing another layer of complexity of a state management library.
-We have rather used the ideas from Redux to create a state management solution that leverages Angular (and RxJS) features to do its job.
-This post demonstrates how we implemented it using observable store services.
+The process of upgrading to Angular gave us the opportunity to rethink how we tackle state management in the app.
+We didn't want to introduce another layer of complexity by adding a state management library to the codebase.
+New Angular framework, TypeScript, new build system and hybrid app bootstrap already brought a lot of additional complexity to the mix.
+Instead we used the ideas from Redux to create a state management solution that leverages Angular (and RxJS) features to do its job.

+This post explains how one can use the observable store service pattern we developed to manage state in Angular apps.
+The solution was inspired by the following article from Angular University: [How to build Angular apps using Observable Data Services](https://blog.angular-university.io/how-to-build-angular2-apps-using-rxjs-observable-data-services-pitfalls-to-avoid/){:target='_blank'}.

+To showcase the usage of observable stores we'll build a simple app called *Coffee election* that lets its users vote for their favorite type of coffee and add their own coffee type to the list of candidates.

 ## Abstract `Store` class